Gandi/gandi.cli/gandicli.man.rst

 * ``certificate packages`` show a full list of all available certificate types.

-* ``certificate resend_dcv resource`` send the validation email again (only for the 'email' DCV method).
+* ``certificate resend-dcv resource`` send the validation email again (only for the 'email' DCV method).
 Note that a resource can be a cn entry or an integer id.

 * ``certificate update resource`` modify the options of a certificate.
 Possible options are ``--csr TEXT``, ``--private-key TEXT`` could be either the content of a certificate request and a private key or a path to the files, ``--country TEXT``, ``--state TEXT``, ``--city TEXT``, ``--organisation TEXT``, ``--branch TEXT`` to specify new administrative informations, ``--altnames LIST`` to change all the alternative names (comma separated text without space), ``--dcv-method TEXT`` with domain validation process method in email, dns, file, auto.
 Note that a resource can be a CN entry or an integer id.